-As of the date of this Annual Report, no female is a member of the Board of Directors.
-The IT area is headed by a woman.
 The Company promotes labor inclusion without distinction of gender.
-Equality between men and women is encouraged in how its governing bodies are integrated, including a balanced employee structure by gender.
+Equality between men and women is encouraged in how its governing bodies are integrated, including a balanced employee structure by gender, it currently has a woman on the Board of Directors, and several women as directors in different departments.

 The table and the following information show the Company's main officers, the position they hold and the year since they have held it.
 In addition, the degree of study earned and the years they have served within the Company are presented.
-Since the Company has been in operation for four years, this is considered to be the time that its employees have been working for the Company.
+Since the Company has been in operation for seven years, this is considered to be the time that its employees have been working for the Company.

-Name Charge Years Carlos González Zabalegui Chairman of the Board of Directors 5 Santiago García García Chief Executive Officer 5 Rogelio Garza Garza Chief Administrative and Financial Officer 5 Rodolfo J. García Gómez de Parada Tax, Legal and Audit Officer 5 Luis Arturo Mejía Coronel Chief Operating Officer 2 Jorge Eduardo O ́Cádiz Salazar Procurement Officer 5 Raúl del Signo Guembe Human Resources Officer 5 Flor Argumedo Moreno Chief Information Officer 5
+Name Charge Years Carlos González Zabalegui Chairman of the Board of Directors 7 Santiago García García Chief Executive Officer 7 Rogelio Garza Garza Chief Administrative and Financial Officer 7 Rodolfo J. García Gómez de Parada Chief Tax, Legal and Audit Officer 7 Luis Arturo Mejía Coronel Chief Operating Officer 4 Jorge Eduardo O'Cádiz Salazar Chief Merchandise Officer 7 Raúl del Signo Guembe Human Resources Officer 7 Flor Argumedo Moreno Chief Information Officer 7

 Carlos González Zabalegui has a degree in Business Administration from the Universidad Iberoamericana and a MBA from the IESE Business School in Barcelona, Spain.
 He served as the Company's Chief Financial Officer, General Manager and Executive Vice President.
 Mr. González acts as the Chairman of the Board of La Comer and is a member of the board of Banamex and Grupo Kuo.
 Similarly, he is a member of the National Business Council.
-He has 50 years of experience in the retail sector.
+He has 52 years of experience in the retail sector.

 Santiago García García was born in Madrid, Spain.
 He studied at the Universidad Anahuac for a degree in Industrial Engineering and earned an MBA from the IPADE Business School.
 He worked within the El Palacio de Hierro department chain and was General Director of Tiendas Comercial Mexicana.
-He has 41 years of experience in the retail industry.
+He has 43 years of experience in the retail industry.

 Rogelio Garza Garza has a degree in Computer Systems and Technologies and an MBA from the Monterrey Institute of Technology.
 In addition, he earned a Master of Science degree from Stanford University and worked in the financial and treasury areas within the Monterrey-based Grupo Alfa and Grupo Proeza.
-He has 11 years of experience in the retail sector.
+He has 13 years of experience in the retail sector.

 Rodolfo Jesús García Gómez de Parada has accounting studies and earned a law degree from the Universidad Nacional Autónoma de México, and a Master in Tax Law from the Universidad Panamericana.
 He has served as Chief Tax Officer of CCM since 1990.
 Previously, he worked for Cifra, S.A.
 He is Chairman of the Tax Committee of ANTAD and a member of the board of Industrias CH, S.A.B. de C.V.
-He has 45 years of experience in the retail sector.
+He has 47 years of experience in the retail sector.

 Luis Arturo Mejía Coronel has a degree in Marketing from the Universidad Tecnológica de México.
 He worked as Regional Deputy Manager of Tiendas Comercial Mexicana, and La Comer.
-He has 25 years of experience in the retail sector.
+He has 29 years of experience in the retail sector.

 Jorge Eduardo O'Cadiz Salazar earned a degree as a Veterinary Medicine Technician from the Universidad Nacional Autónoma de México.
 He served as buyer of meat products in Tiendas Comercial Mexicana.
 Later, he was in charge of perishable products at the HEB stores.
 He was manager of perishable and grocery products, among other positions, in Tiendas Comercial Mexicana.
 He holds an MBA from the IPADE Business School.
-He has 27 years of experience in the retail sector.
+He has 29 years of experience in the retail sector.